-When most people think of the biggest hazards to their home, they immediately think of fires, tornadoes, and other natural disasters.
-In fact, the soil underneath homes is the leading cause of structural damage in the United States.
+Good foundation drainage is necessary to keep your home’s foundation structurally sound.
+Poor foundation drainage can lead to thousands of dollars in repair costs.
+However, when most homeowners think of the most significant hazards to their home, they immediately think of fires, tornadoes, and other natural disasters.
+The truth is, the soil underneath homes is the leading cause of structural damage in the United States.

-Your downspouts should adequately direct water away from your house.
-If your downspout is too short or is directed towards a divot in your yard, your downspout can cause water to pool near your foundation.
-During a rain go outside to ensure that the water coming from the downspout is flowing away from your home.
+- Your downspouts should adequately direct water away from your house.
+If your downspout is too short or directed towards a divot in your yard, your downspout can cause water to pool near your foundation.
+During a rainstorm, go outside to ensure water from the downspout flows away from your home.

-Our Underground Downspout and Sump Pump Discharge Extensions transport water away from your foundation into a Bubbler Pot.
-After pressure builds in the Bubbler Pot, the lid opens and distributes water evenly across your yard.
-Not only does this provide superior water drainage, but it eliminates any tripping hazards from long downspouts.
+- Install an underground downspout along with a pop-up emitter.
+An underground downspout and sump pump discharge extension will transport water away from your foundation into a bubbler pot.
+After pressure builds in the bubbler pot, the lid opens and distributes the water evenly across your yard.
+Not only does this provide superior water drainage, but it also eliminates any tripping hazards from extended downspouts.

-If you are noticing water in your basement, or large cracks in your foundation, it’s time to call the experts at Epp Foundation Repair to set up a free estimate.
+If you’re noticing water in your basement, or large cracks in your foundation, it’s time to call the experts at Epp Foundation Repair to set up a free repair estimate.